 Financial Integration, Economic Growth and Financial Stability

 Financial integration is a strong and growing force shaping the international economic landscape.
-This research group analyses the role of financial integration for economic growth and financial stability.
+This group analyses the role of financial integration for economic growth and financial stability.

-This research group aims at finding answers to the following questions: First, the group investigates how the productivity of firms is affected by the access to international capital and whether capital-intensive sectors benefit more from capital account liberalisation than other sectors.
+This research group aims at finding answers to the following questions.
+First, the group investigates how the productivity of firms is affected by the access to international capital and whether capital-intensive sectors benefit more from capital account liberalisation than other sectors.
 In addition, this group explores the structural transformational consequences of financial integration.
-Second, international capital is fueled into the economy through financial institutions.
+Second, international capital is fuelled into the economy through financial institutions.
 The group analyses whether the cross-border capital flow alternates banks’ behaviour and specifically, how the financing maturity, structure and systemic risk are affected.
 Third, international organisations like the IMF suggested a gradual path to liberalise the capital account, the main idea of which is to liberalise the inward flow before the flow out, and the FDI flow before the flow of debt and equity.
 However, empirical evidence is rare.
 This group studies whether and how the sequencing of capital account liberalisation matters for financial stability.

 Research Cluster